chef/chef-web-docs/themes/docs-new/layouts/shortcodes/chef_client_run.md

 </tr>
 <tr class="odd">
 <td><strong>Get, rebuild the node object</strong></td>
 <td>Chef Infra Client pulls down the node object from the Chef Infra Server.
+The node object is the combined set of system attributes discovered by Ohai and policy, attributes set by admins in Policyfiles or Cookbooks, and the run list of cookbooks to execute.
 If this is the first Chef Infra Client run for the node, there will not be a node object to pull down from the Chef Infra Server.
 After the node object is pulled down from the Chef Infra Server, Chef Infra Client rebuilds the node object.
 If this is the first Chef Infra Client run for the node, the rebuilt node object will contain only the default run-list.
 For any subsequent Chef Infra Client run, the rebuilt node object will also contain the run-list from the previous Chef Infra Client run.</td>
 </tr>
 <tr class="even">
 <td><strong>Expand the run-list</strong></td>